OpenTermsArchive/docs/content/guidelines/reviewing.en.md

 ## Merging the Pull Request

 Status checks are required to pass before merging can take place.
-This ensures that the Continuous Integration (CI) is completed successfully before merging the changes into the protected branch (main).
+This ensures that automated tests ( through “Continuous Integration”, or CI) confirm the contribution will be readable by the Open Terms Archive engine.
 An additional restriction requires branches to be up to date before merging.
-This ensures that the pull requests have been tested with the latest code before merging in the protected branch.
-This usually appears as a "This branch is out-of-date with the base branch" warning on a pull request.
+This ensures that the contribution has been tested with the latest version of the collection.
+This appears as a _“This branch is out-of-date with the base branch”_ warning on a pull request.
-You can fix this using the Github interface, by clicking on the arrow button next to your `Update Branch` button, and select "Update with Rebase".
+You can fix this using the Github interface, by clicking on the arrow button next to the `Update Branch` button, and select "Update with Rebase".

 ## How To Review Pull Requests that Update Declarations